niubility000/PDJ-Media-Repeater/README.md

 PDJ Media Repeater is a green standalone software.

-In windows, just double click the filebrowser.exe, then you can visit it at 127.0.0.1:8080, 192.168.x.x:8080 or public internet in your browser.
+In windows, just double click the filebrowser.exe, then you can visit it at your IP address:port in your browser.
 The default account is admin:admin

 Double click **the .srt file** in the webpage to launch PDJ Media Repeater.